xdmushui/partner-center-sdk/develop/update-a-customer-s-qualification-asynchronous.md

 - Partner Center

-Updates a customer's qualifications asynchronously.
+Learn how to update a customer's qualifications asynchronously via Partner Center APIs.
+To learn how to do this synchronously, see [Update a customer's qualification via synchronous validation](update-a-customer-s-qualification-synchronous.md).

 A partner can update a customer's qualifications asynchronously to be "Education" or "GovernmentCommunityCloud".
 Other values, "None" and "Nonprofit", cannot be set.